jbbees/Fintech_BC_21/11_ML_Risk_Assessment/Part_1_Lending_Risk_Imbalanced_Classifier_Walkthrough.md

 Our y-target is what will be the **TRUE POSITIVE** event in our confusion matrix.
 We are predicting *high-risk* loans that would default or be a loss to the firm.
 Only 1 column in the dataset reflects this attribute *

-#### Part 2: ML Models.
+## ML Model Comparisons.
 Which predicts best?
-Imblanced data or resampled data?
+Imblanced data model or resampled data model?

 We are building four comparative Logistic Regression models to predict high risk loans with the now cleaned imbalanced dataset.
 We are deciding if a model with an imbalanced dataset of high/low risk loand  We are first make a si

-## Logistic Regression Model - Imbalanced Data
+#### MODEL 1: Logistic Regression Model - Imbalanced Data

 The first model we Here we test to see how an ML algorithm predicts fraud on imbalanced data.
 That is, we're not resampling the data so both classes of low-risk & high-risk loans match.